our donors

 The Felon Golden Memorial Fund benefitted the Pearl Buck Center for Handicapped Children, the Northwest Baptist Foundation Scholarship Fund for students attending seminary, and the Northwest Baptist Foundation New Church-Missions Fund.

 Gary Hansen gives faithfully to Northwest Baptist Foundation’s Pastor Assistance Fund.
+This Fund helps pastors and their families when facing emergency needs, such as high medical bills.

-The Hope Henderson Memorial Fund was 100% donated to the Northwest Baptist Foundation for its general purposes.
+The Hope Henderson Memorial Fund was donated to the Northwest Baptist Foundation for its general purposes.

 Under Hood’s leadership, the Baptist General Convention enjoyed a period of transition, growth, development, and maturity.

 Rhoda also found her place of service in the Northwest.
 In 1949, she became the Executive Secretary for Oregon-Washington WMU (Women’s Missionary Union).
 She led the pioneer efforts of missions education among the churches and helped them organize for future growth.
-Roy Johnson, in Northwest Southern Baptists, says, “Giant steps forward were made during her years of service.
-She was wrapped up, body, and soul, in the work of Southern Baptist in the Northwest.”
+In "Northwest Southern Baptists," Roy Johnson said, “Giant steps forward were made during her years of service.
+She was wrapped up, body and soul, in the work of Southern Baptist in the Northwest.”
 She retired in 1961.[10]

 The Northwest Baptist Historical Society honored the Hoods with a Heritage Award in 1991.
 The Rhoda D. Hood Woman’s Missionary Union Memorial Scholarship Fund awards scholarships to women in college or seminary who intend to pursue a future in mission work.